SebastianRichiteanu/Gosh/README.md

+- add debugger?
-- add debugger? + config??
+- add config??
 - todos
 - press up history (this is done and working but with a caveat: current prompt is not saved if i press up and then down to go back to it)
 - pipes